Five numbers that tell us a lot about the Seahawks’ 4-1 start

 Tyler Lockett on pace for 96 receptions

-Wilson also has a passer rating of 126.3, which if he could keep that pace for the season would break the NFL record of 122.5 set by Rodgers in 2011.
+Wilson also has a passer rating of 126.3, which, if he could keep that pace for the season, would break Rodgers’ 2011 NFL record of 122.5.

-But passer ratings can’t be achieved without receivers catching the passes, which makes it instructive to look at the ratings of the receivers when targeted.
+But passer ratings can’t be achieved without receivers catching the passes.
 Much was made last year of Wilson having a perfect rating of 158.3 when targeting Lockett.

-And speaking of Lockett, he is on pace for 96 reception for 1,213 yards — which would each shatter his personal bests of 57 for 965 set last season with the catches breaking the team record of 94 set by Bobby Engram in 2007 and Doug Baldwin in 2016 and are laying to waste any concerns about how he would respond to being the team’s number one receiver following the departure of Baldwin.
+And speaking of Lockett, he is on pace for 96 reception for 1,213 yards — which would shatter his personal bests of 57 for 965 set last season.
+The catches would break the team record of 94 set by Bobby Engram in 2007 and Doug Baldwin in 2016 and are laying to waste any concerns about how he would respond to being the team’s No. 1 receiver following Baldwin’s departure.

-But Wilson’s highest passer rating so far has actually been when targeting tight end Will Dissly, who has 23 receptions on 26 targets for 262 yards and four TDS, a 148.24 rating.
+But Wilson’s highest passer rating so far has actually been when targeting tight end Will Dissly, who has 23 receptions on 26 targets for 262 yards and four TDs, a 148.24 rating.

 Wilson also has a 131.62 rating when targeting Chris Carson (15 receptions, 17 targets, 105 yards, two touchdowns).